htesgaard/vagrant-ansible-atomic-cluster/README.md

 vagrant up control && (vagrant up atomic1 || vagrant up atomic1) && (vagrant up atomic2 || vagrant up atomic2) && (vagrant up atomic3 || vagrant up atomic3)
 ```

-Be shure to activate the hos-only adapters on the atomic hosts before running any other playbooks above.
+Be shure to activate the hos-only adapters (this step is now part of the all.sh script explained later) on the atomic hosts before running any other playbooks above.
 If the os is restarted the host-only NIC's won't auto start before this playbook has been played once.
 That can be fixed as by running this command:
 ```bash
 user@box ~/projects/vagrant/vagrant-ansible-atomic-cluster